vulinh64/spring-base/README.md

 ### Running the Required Containers

-You can run [this script (Windows only)](/initialize-postgres-keycloak.cmd) and it will start the required containers for local development: PostgreSQL and KeyCloak.
+You can run [this script (Windows only)](/initialize-postgres-keycloak-rabbitmq.cmd) or [this script (Linux only)](/initialize-postgres-keycloak-rabbitmq.sh), and it will start the required containers for local development: PostgreSQL and KeyCloak.

 ## Running the Compose Stack